 Water content of fabricated membranes were measured by immersing membrane sample in deionised water for 24 h.
-The dried membranes were cut off into a rectangular shape with dimension of 9 cm $\times$ 1 cm.
-After 24 h, the excess water of the membranes samples was removed by filter paper.
+The dried membranes were cut off into a rectangular shape with dimension of 9 cm × 1 cm.
+After 24 h, the excess water of the membrane samples was removed by filter paper.
 The weights of wet membranes were measured.
-The membrane samples were then dried in a vacuum oven at 60°C for 24 h and weight of dry membrane was measure after completion of drying.
-The percentage of water content was calculated by using Equation 1:
+The membrane samples were then dried in a vacuum oven at 60°C for 24 h and weight of dry membrane was measured after completion of drying.
+The percentage of water content was calculated by using Equation 1:35 where $W_w$ and $W_d$ are the weight of wet and dry membranes (g).